-The church in Laskowo comes from the second half XIII century.
-This is a typical example of the construction of rural churches in Pomerania at that time.
-After 1534, Protestants took it over.
-In 1680, it underwent renovation, and at the turn of the eighteenth and nineteenth centuries in the western part of the temple’s nave was separated the porch and a wooden tower was added.
+The church in Laskowo was built in the second half of the 13th century.
+After 1534, Protestants took it over from the hands of Catholics.
+In 1680 it underwent renovation, and at the turn of the 18th and 19th centuries, a porch was separated in the western part of the church and a wooden tower was added.

 Website polskaniezwykla.pl, Laskowo Kościół z kostki granitowej (XIII w.).